 In recent years, the University of Oxford has cracked down on trashing (especially the waste of food it involves).
 Students now have to celebrate away from exam centres, and avoid making too much mess and noise.
 Even so, around exam time, the city is crawling with students covered in shaving foam, glitter and paint.

 It’s also common for students to take a running jump in Oxford’s River Cherwell after they’ve been trashed!

 You can study at Oxford University, even if you didn’t get in.

 Did you know that you can live and study in the colleges of the University of Oxford, even if you didn’t get in, or haven’t applied?
 Oxford Royale Academy (ORA), a leading provider of summer schools, offers a truly authentic Oxford University experience for students ages 8-19+.
 You’ll get access to the same exclusive spaces, renowned institutions and world-class teaching as a student at the University of Oxford.

-You can live and study in one of Oxford’s prestigious colleges, whether that’s the awe-inspiring University College (possibly Oxford’s oldest college), modern and innovative St Catherine’s, or The Queen’s College, one of the grandest and most beautiful establishments in Oxford.
+You can live and study in one of Oxford’s prestigious colleges and schools i.e oxford summer school etc, whether that’s the awe-inspiring University College (possibly Oxford’s oldest college), modern and innovative St Catherine’s, or The Queen’s College, one of the grandest and most beautiful establishments in Oxford.